 The 30 Miles Napa Cabernet Sauvignon 2017 ALDI is a $14.99 store exclusive.
 That is about all I know about this wine.
 I can usually do some sleuthing and figure out who made Trader Joe’s wine.
 But ALDI does things a little differently.

 With Trader Joe’s wines, I can do a trademark search and find out which producer holds the trademark.
 That does not completely tell me who made the wine, but it is a start, a solid clue.
-ALDI owns the trademark for their wines.
+ALDI owns the trademark for its wines.
 They can change wineries if conditions and costs change and still keep the wine brand they have promoted for years.

 I was hesitant to pay 15 bucks for an ALDI wine, but their $19.99 Champagne was one of my favorite wines from 2019.
-Typically an $8 dollar store brand is the equivalent to a $10 to $12 retail wine.
-The difference between an $8 to $12 can be significant.
+Typically an $8 dollar store brand is equivalent to a $10 to $12 retail wine.
+The difference between $8 to $12 can be significant.
 Taking a chance on a store brand that you know nothing about is a good, safe bet at that price point.

 The difference between a $15 wine and a $20 is not always noticeable.
-Sometimes it is a higher status AVA or a more established winery, but the wines themselves do not have that many changes.
+Sometimes it is a higher-status AVA or a more established winery, but the wines themselves do not have that many changes.
 So a $15 store brand, with zero available production information needs to be significantly better than the competition to take the leap of faith.